Raezil/Interview-prep/README.md

           - Simplicity: The syntax for creating goroutines is very simple, making concurrent and parallel programming more approachable.

           - Scalability: Since they're so lightweight, goroutines enable applications to scale more efficiently in terms of memory usage and management overhead.
+5. What are string literals?

+     - A string literal is a string constant formed by concatenating characters.
+The two forms of string literal are raw and interpreted string literals

+6. What are packages in a Go program?

+     - Packages (pkg) are directories within your Go workspace that contain Go source files or other packages.
+Every function, variable, and type from your source files are stored in the linked package.
+Every Go source file belongs to a package,

+7. How do we perform inheritance with Golang?

+     - This is a bit of a trick question: there is no inheritance in Golang because it does not support classes.
+     - However, you can mimic inheritance behavior using composition to use an existing struct object to define a starting behavior of a new object.
+Once the new object is created, functionality can be extended beyond the original struct.

+8. Explain Go interfaces.
+What are they and how do they work?
+     - Interfaces are a special type in Go that define a set of method signatures but do not provide implementations.
+Values of interface type can hold any value that implements those methods.
+     - Interfaces essentially act as placeholders for methods that will have multiple implementations based on what object is using it.

+9. Can you return multiple values from a function?
+     - Yes.
+A Go function can return multiple values, each separated by commas in the return statement.
+10.Reverse the order of a slice
+     - Implement function reverse that takes a slice of integers and reverses the slice in place without using a temporary slice.
+       ```
+                 package main

+          import "fmt"

+          func reverse(sw []int) {
+                  for a, b := 0, len(sw)-1; a < b; a, b = a+1, b-1 {
+                          sw[a], sw[b] = sw[b], sw[a]
+                  }
+          }

+          func main() {
+              x := []int{3, 2, 1}
+              reverse(x)
+              fmt.Println(x)
+          }
+     ```